 08 of 10

-Campo is what a square or piazza is called in Venice.
-Campo Santa Maria Formosa, in the Castello district, is one of the largest in the city.
-The campo is surrounded by an interesting collection of palazzi showing Venice's unique architectural styles.
-Each district has at least one major campo and many churches sit on a campo.
-The campo often serves as the neighborhood gathering place and is a good spot for people watching.Continue to 9 of 10 below.
+Campo Santa Maria Formosa, in the Castello district, is one of the largest "campos," or squares, in the city.
+This campo is surrounded by an interesting collection of palazzi showing Venice's unique architectural styles.
+Each district has at least one major campo and many churches sit on a campo, too.
+These areas often serve as the neighborhood gathering place and are great spots for people watching.Continue to 9 of 10 below.

 09 of 10

-Venice is a window shopper's delight.
-Many small shops have inviting window displays.
-Top items are blown glass (from Murano Island), jewelry, and beautifully decorated carnival masks.
-In the San Marco neighborhood, there are many upscale designer shops.
-The Strada Nova, the wide main street of the Cannaregio district, is a mix of souvenir shops and shops used by locals.
-Art galleries and antique shops are found in the Dorsoduro district.
-Avoid buying items from vendors on the streets who may be selling counterfeit goods.
-You can be fined for purchasing these.
+Venice is a window shopper's delight!
+Many small shops have inviting window displays, including artful blown glass (from Murano Island), jewelry, and beautifully decorated carnival masks.
+In the San Marco neighborhood, there are many upscale designer shops, but the Strada Nova, the wide main street of the Cannaregio district, is a mix of souvenir shops and local retailers.
+You can find art galleries and antique shops in the Dorsoduro district.
+Avoid buying items from vendors on the streets who may be selling counterfeit goods, as you can be fined for purchasing these.

 10 of 10

-Venice has colorful festivals throughout the year.
-One of the best celebrations is Carnevale, lasting about two weeks.
+Venice is home to many colorful festivals throughout the year, but perhaps the best known is Carnevale, which lasts about two weeks.
 Although many events are expensive, you'll see lots of free entertainment on the streets and canals, including gondola and boat parades along the Grand Canal, mask parades, elaborate costumes, and a huge fireworks finale.
 The historic regatta in September is an exciting historic boat race and parade of boats.
-The Festival of San Marco on April 25 honoring Saint Mark, the patron saint of Venice, starts with a huge procession to San Marco Basilica.
+The Festival of San Marco on April 25 honors Saint Mark, the patron saint of Venice, and kicks off with a huge procession to San Marco Basilica.